 For the purposes of discussion, let’s define “budget” as the amount of money required to take a product from the concept stage through to manufacturing startup.
-Let’s include design, engineering, design iteration, prototyping, optimization for production, regulatory testing, documentation, and tooling purchase in this figure.
+Let’s include design, engineering, design iteration, prototyping, optimization for production, regulatory testing, product design documentation, and tooling purchase in this figure.

-In the first or second conversation with businesses interested in having us help them, we bring up the question of the product development budget.
+In the first or second conversation with businesses interested in having us help them, we bring up the topic of product development budget.
 Some businesses respond with a hard number, some respond with a dollars-per-month figure, and some respond by saying they want us to tell them what it will cost.

 The last is a circular reference in this case since many things can drive actual development cost.
 These things include:

 - The intended quality of the final product.